 Visit UrgentMED to Treat Your Injuries

 Suffering from an injury?
-The best thing is to visit a medical professional.
+Whether you should be using heat or ice to treat you injuries, the best thing is to visit a medical professional.
 The UrgentMED is the largest urgent care network in Southern California.
 With 18 convenient walk-in locations, patients can get in the same day, no appointment necessary.
 Get medications on-site, and go home in a few hours feeling better.
 Visit the closest location to you today.